Symbolic link: Storage

 To enhance storage space and performance, the fast symlink allowed storage of the target path within the data structures used for storing file information on disk (inodes).
 This space stores a list of disk block addresses allocated to a file.
 Thus, symbolic links with short target paths are accessed quickly.
 Systems with fast symlinks often fall back to using the original method if the target path exceeds the available inode space.
 The original style was retroactively termed a slow symlink.
 It is also used for disk compatibility with other or older versions of operating systems.

 Although storing the link value inside the inode saves a disk block and a disk read, the operating system still needs to parse the path name in the link, which always requires reading additional inodes and generally requires reading other, and potentially many, directories, processing both the list of files and the inodes of each of them until it finds a match with the link's path components.
 Only when a link points to a file in the same directory do "fast symlinks" provide significantly better performance than other symbolic links.

+Other uses

+Dangling symlinks are intentionally created by systemd as key-value data storage when the value is small enough.
+The symlink name is the key, the target path is the value.
+The rationale is that, instead of 2 system calls for read and 3 system calls for write, it would only take 1 system call to read and 2 system calls for write.